-Springsure, a rural town of over 800 people, is on the Dawson Highway, 320 km west of Gladstone.
+Springsure, a rural town on the Dawson Highway, is 320 km west of Gladstone.
 It was named after the Springsure pastoral station, taken up by Sydney investors in 1860, including the New South Wales Registrar-General, Christopher Rolleston.

 The town is situated in undulating country over-looked by mountain ranges.
 Expedition Range to the east was named by Leichhardt (1844) and the Salvator Rosa range (the south) and Claude Range (to the west) were named by the New South Wales Surveyor-General Thomas Mitchell, in 1846.
 Despite these explorers' reports, pastoral settlement did not occur until the late 1850s, when the Comet River station, north-east of Springsure, was taken up.

 Further settlement quickly followed, and by 1864 a Springsure police district and a rudimentary township were defined.
 An improved road to Springsure across the Expedition Range was constructed in 1866.